casoon/dragonfly-docs/docs/accessibility/contrast.md

 ### Automated Testing

-The library includes a contrast testing module for automated verification:
+The library includes a contrast testing modules for automated verification:

 ```javascript
 // Example of automated contrast testing